-The South Carolina Wind and Hail Underwriting Association The South Carolina Wind and Hail Underwriting Association (SCWHUA), known as the Beach Plan or Wind Pool, provides wind and hail coverage for residential and commercial properties in the coastal area of the state.
+Overview: The South Carolina Wind and Hail Underwriting Association

+The South Carolina Wind and Hail Underwriting Association (SCWHUA), known as the Beach Plan or Wind Pool, provides wind and hail coverage for residential and commercial properties in the coastal area of the state.

-As of December 31, 2012 the South Carolina Beach Plan had a total of 45,855 policies in-force, an increase of 108 percent from 22,068 total policies in-force at the end of 2005.
-The South Carolina Beach Plan's total in-force liability increased by 138 percent from \$6.6 billion in 2005 to \$15.7 billion at the end of 2012.
+As of December 31, 2013 the South Carolina Beach Plan had a total of 43,478 policies in-force, down 5 percent from 45,855 policies in-force at the end of 2012, but up 97 percent from 22,068 total policies in-force at the end of 2005.
+The South Carolina Beach Plan's total in-force liability increased by 124 percent from \$6.6 billion in 2005 to \$14.8 billion at the end of 2013.